stanytz378/mia-khalfa/README.md

 1. Sign in to [Koyeb](https://www.koyeb.com/).
 2. Create a new App and link your GitHub repository.
-3. In the your forked repository make sure you out your session Id in `config.js` file
+3. In the your forked repository make sure you out your session Id in `.env` file

 <a href="https://app.koyeb.com/apps/new/import-project"><img title="Deploy Koyeb" src="https://img.shields.io/badge/DEPLOY KOYEB-h?color=black&style=for-the-badge&logo=koyeb"></a>